DataDog/dd-agent-comp-experiments/COMPONENTS.md

 Package sourcemgr implements a component managing logs-agent sources (type LogSource).
-It receives additions and removals of sources from other components, and it informs subscribers of these additions and removals.
+It receives additions and removals of sources from other components, and it publishes SourceChanges to subscribers of these additions and removals.

 ### [comp/logs/launchers/file](https://pkg.go.dev/github.com/DataDog/dd-agent-comp-experiments/comp/logs/launchers/file)